Search Results for

 Start tags and end tags must be well-formed in the XML sense, i.e. all start tags must match an end tag with the same nesting of paired tags.
 If not, the File Type Support Framework will throw a fatal exception.
 When paired tags are processed by the File Type Support Framework and the framework-based editor, this well-formedness is guaranteed to be preserved.
 This can simplify other tag processing modules such as the native file writer (see Implementing the File Writer).

 Outputting the start tag of a tag pair: The properties factory provides a CreateStartTagProperties method that creates properties for a start tag that may appear inside localizable content and that has a corresponding end tag.
 When creating the tag property the tag content is passed to the Create() method as a parameter.
-The start tag property can then be output to the API using Output.InlineStartTag()
+The start tag property can then be output to the API using Output.InlineStartTag().

 Outputting the end tag of a tag pair: The properties factory has a CreateEndTagProperties method that creates properties for an end tag, which matches a previously emitted start tag.
-When creating the tag property the tag content is passed to the Create()
+When creating the tag property the tag content is passed to the Create() method as a parameter.
+The end tag property can then be output to the API through the method OutputInlineEndTag().

 This function also creates a formatting object to apply bold display formatting in the editor for the translator's convenience.
 We use the CanHide property to hide the inline tags by default.
 This means that the translator will only see the formatting, not the actual tags, which is usually more convenient for the translation process.